PacificBiosciences/sawfish/docs/user_guide.md

 by the `--ref` argument.
 Every chromosome name in the input read alignment file must be be present in the reference sequence file.
 Their is no reciprocal requirement, the reference fasta may contain chromosome names not present in the input bam file.

+All reference sequence input will be uppercased and any non-ACGT bases will be converted to `N`.

 #### Expected copy number